sratul35/Simple-HTTP-Server-with-Resource-Handling/README.md

 ```

 1. Modify the `urls.py` file to define the mapping between requested URLs and corresponding resource files.

+2. Modify the `mimeType.py` file to define the mapping between file extensions and corresponding MIME types.

-2. Run the `server.py` script to start the HTTP server.
+3. Run the `server.py` script to start the HTTP server.
 You can specify a custom port number by adding the --port option followed by your desired port number.

 python server.py --port PORT_NUMBER